joeyrideout/joeyrideout.github.io/_guides/exchanges.md

 tags: [Security, Guides]
 ---

-Securing cryptocurrency exchange is, without being hyperbolic, a monumental task.
+Securing a cryptocurrency exchange is, without being hyperbolic, a monumental task.
 Millions of dollars of digital assets are being managed, often with hundreds of different wallet implementations, with a high volume of users logged in to trade, deposit, and withdraw them at any moment.
 This complexity